 The height-diameter ratio (HDR) was calculated for each seedling.
 This was done so that each seedling had a single value describing its size.
 A higher HDR indicates a taller and slimmer seedling.

+HDR=Height (cm)Diameter (cm)

 Equation 1.